Kyrylo Studynsky: Biography

 Kyrylo Studynsky was born in Kypiachka (now in Ternopil Oblast), at the time a part of Austria-Hungary, into a prominent clerical family.
 His grandfather, the priest Stephan Kachala, was a historian and member of the Austrian parliament.
 Kyrylo Studynsky studied philosophy at the University of Lviv, and at the University of Vienna before switching to Philology at the latter institution.
-He then studied Slavonics at the University of Berlin, and in 1897 became a lecturer of the Ukrainian language at the Jagiellonian University in Krakow.
-A specialist in Philology, from 1900 until 1918 he was a professor at the University of Lviv.
+He then studied Slavonics at the University of Berlin, and in 1897 became a lecturer of the Ukrainian language at the Jagiellonian University in Kraków.
+A specialist in philology, from 1900 until 1918 he was a professor at the University of Lviv.
 He knew 6 ancient languages and 10 modern ones, and published over 500 academic works.
 In addition to such academic pursuits, Studynsky also published poetry and memoirs.

 In 1911 Studynsky helped found the Christian Social Party and played an important role in organizing the educational system of the West Ukrainian National Republic.
 Following the annexation of Western Ukraine by Poland, along with many other Ukrainian professors, he was released from the University of Lviv by the Polish authorities.
 Studynsky subsequently became head of the Shevchenko Scientific Society.
 A close friend of Mykhailo Hrushevskyi, he made numerous visits to Kyiv and Kharkiv throughout the 1920s and was a member of the National Academy of Sciences of Ukraine in the Ukrainian SSR during the time of Ukrainization within the Ukrainian SSR.
 Due to his alleged pro-Soviet sympathies, in 1930 he was assaulted in his office at the Shevchenko Scientific Society by two members of the Organization of Ukrainian Nationalists.
 In 1932, Studynsky was among the first academics to protest against the Holodomor and was expelled from the National Academy of Sciences of Ukraine the following year.